Sanrax/flashcart-guides/docs/tutorials/twilight-dualboot.md

     - `roms` folder
     - `BOOT.NDS`

+    !!! danger "R4iMenu Users"

+        R4iMenu is not able to boot TWiLight Menu++ directly from the Games menu, due to a bug in its homebrew loader.
+However, you can chainload TWiLight by launching an nds-miniboot binary from R4iMenu instead.

+        Download [this `Boot_TWiLight.nds`](../assets/Boot_TWiLight.nds) file and place it on your SD root as well.
+To launch TWiLight in R4iMenu, run `Boot_TWiLight.nds` in the Games menu, instead of `BOOT.NDS`.
+Keep in mind that you still need to have `BOOT.NDS` on the SD root, as that is the actual TWiLight binary launched by `Boot_TWiLight.nds`.

 1. Place roms you'd like to run with TWiLight Menu++ into `/roms/nds` on your SD card.

 1. Insert the SD card back into your cart, plug the cart into your DS, and boot into your kernel.